Legal AI With No Cloud Required: A New Standard for Confidentiality

 The Slow Creep of Anxiety

-For years, attorneys have watched colleagues in finance, healthcare, and tech race ahead with AI-powered tooling, but many have been forced to sit on the sidelines.
-Even when a vendor promises encryption and strict access controls, client obligations, bar-mandated duties of confidentiality, and sometimes simple professional instinct tell lawyers to think twice.
-That hesitation has kept legal teams from reaping the full benefits of AI—until now.
+For years, attorneys have watched colleagues in finance, healthcare, and tech race ahead with generative AI tools, AI agents, and other systems, but many have been forced to sit on the sidelines.
+Even when a vendor promises data protection, encryption, and strict access controls, client obligations, bar-mandated duties of confidentiality, and simple professional instinct tell lawyers to think twice.

 Why Confidentiality Sits at the Heart of Legal Work